Video Marketing 101: 3 Ways to Get More Video Views on YouTube

 After 14 years, I know what works for large corporations, and I know what works for small business owners.
 I’ve used countless strategies and tools, so I don’t recommend one over another because I’m trying to get paid as an affiliate…I recommend what works for a specific goal.
 And, I only recommend tools that I personally use and find helpful.

-Circulate that video pin on Tailwind and in your groups.
+Circulate that video pin on Tailwind and on your Group Boards.
 Since both YouTube as well as Pinterest are search engines, the pin will keep delivering traffic directly to the video.

 Are you a small business owner who is thinking about incorporating a video strategy into your online marketing?